• Skip to primary navigation

 6. Meanwhile, heat the fig preserves in microwave for about 40 seconds.
 Pour heated fig preserves through a mesh strainer to separate chunks from liquid.

-8. Heat 1 tablespoon of butter in a large cast iron skillet.
-Add pear slices and 1 tablespoon water.
+8. Heat 1 tbsp of butter in a large cast iron skillet.
+Add pear slices and 1 tbsp water.
 Cover and cook on medium heat until pears are slightly tender; about 3 minutes.

 9. Remove pears onto a large platter and let sit to cool.